Stock market today: Wall Street drifts to a mixed finish as yields tick higher

-NEW YORK (AP) — U.S. stock indexes are drifting Thursday, potentially putting the S&P 500 on track for a fifth straight loss.
+U.S. stock indexes drifted to a mixed finish on Thursday in a quiet day of trading.

-The S&P 500 was 0.2% lower in afternoon trading after flipping between small gains and losses through the day.
-That has it on pace for its longest losing streak since late October, when its big run to records began.
+The S&P 500 fell 11.09 points, or 0.2%, to 5,011.12 after flipping between small gains and losses through the day.
+The drop was slight, but it was still enough to send the index to a fifth straight loss.
+That’s its longest losing streak since October, and it’s sitting 4.6% below its record set late last month.

-Las Vegas Sands fell 8.7% even though it reported better results than expected.
+The only stock to fall more in the S&P 500 was Las Vegas Sands, which sank 8.7% even though it reported better results than expected.
 Analysts said investors may be worried about competition the casino and resort company is facing in Macau.

 Stocks broadly have been struggling recently as yields in the bond market charge higher.
 They’re cranking up the pressure because investors have largely given up on hopes that the Federal Reserve will deliver many cuts to interest rates this year.